RasaHQ/rasa/docs/api/custom-nlu-components.rst

     E.g. your featurizer should return a matrix of size (number-of-tokens x feature-dimension).
     The feature vector of the ``__CLS__`` token should contain features for the complete message.

-Component
+Component a
 ^^^^^^^^^

-.. autoclass:: rasa.nlu.components.Component
+.. autoclass:: rasa.nlu.components.Component a

-   .. automethod:: required_components
+   .. automethod:: required_components a

-   .. automethod:: required_packages
+   .. automethod:: required_packages a

-   .. automethod:: create
+   .. automethod:: create a

-   .. automethod:: provide_context
+   .. automethod:: provide_context a

-   .. automethod:: train
+   .. automethod:: train a

-   .. automethod:: process
+   .. automethod:: process a

-   .. automethod:: persist
+   .. automethod:: persist a

-   .. automethod:: prepare_partial_processing
+   .. automethod:: prepare_partial_processing a

-   .. automethod:: partially_process
+   .. automethod:: partially_process a

-   .. automethod:: can_handle_language
+   .. automethod:: can_handle_language a